Have you ever heard of Bovine Traumatic Reticuloperitonitis? What about the more common name, “Hardware Disease”?

 More expensive, accurate tests include radiography or ultrasound to determine if there is foreign matter in their system.

 How can you treat it?

 Elevating the animal’s forelimbs can help to stop hardware moving forward into the reticulum.
 However, this is a slow process.
 Antibiotics should be given if there is a possibility of infection in the animal.
 Surgery to remove the items is another option.
 If the animal is deemed valuable enough, the cost of surgery may be worth it.

 An inexpensive way to lessen ingested metal from hurting the cow is to use rumen magnets.
 These magnets are given to the cow and sit in their reticulum, attracting metal objects and securing them.
 It is possible these magnets can help to prevent metal from piercing the reticulum wall.

 However, the best method is PREVENTION.
-Stop tramp metal from entering the cow in the first place so there is no chance to get Hardware Disease.
+Stop ferrous metal from entering the cow in the first place.
 Patz Corporation’s Patented Tub Mounted Magnet provides peace of mind by removing metal from the TMR before it leaves the mixer.
-The magnet is able to pull metal objects hidden in TMR ingredients out of the ration while being blended.
-The materials stay secured to the magnet throughout the entire mixing process.
+The magnet is able to pull metal objects hidden in feed ingredients while being blended.
+The materials stay secured to the magnet with our 2-step retention design throughout the entire mixing process.

 Moseley, Bonnard.
 “Hardware Disease of Cattle.”
 University of Missouri Extension